Wireless Quantum Key Distribution in Indoor Environments: Abstract

 \section{Abstract}

 We propose and study the feasibility of wireless quantum key distribution (QKD) in indoor environments.
 Such systems are essential in providing wireless access to the developing quantum communications networks.
 We find a practical regime of operation, where, in the presence of external light sources and loss, secret keys can be exchanged.
-Our findings identify the trade-off between the acceptable amount of background light and the receiver field of view, where the latter affects the ease of access to the QKD system.
+Our findings identify the trade-off between the acceptable amount of background light and the receiver field of view, where the latter specifies the type of equipment needed for the end user and its range of movements.
 In particular, we show that, using a proper setting, we can provide mobility for the QKD users without imposing stringent conditions on beam steering.